eusebiedev/api-repo/README.md

 ## [MIT](https://opensource.org/license/mit/)

-Copyright (c) 2023 Eusebie Siebenberg
+Copyright (c) 2023 Jessica Hattig, Gareth Grindeland, Eusebie Siebenberg

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal